 Repository age

 Both Quiet and Stoat have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Both tools have similar popularity levels, with Quiet having 2,609 stars and Stoat having 3,100 stars on GitHub.
-In terms of developer contributions, Stoat has 361 forks, indicating moderate developer engagement.
+Both tools have similar popularity levels, with Quiet having 2,638 stars and Stoat having 3,237 stars on GitHub.
+In terms of developer contributions, Stoat has 380 forks, indicating moderate developer engagement.

-Both projects show recent activity, with Quiet last updated 2 days ago and Stoat 8 hours ago.
+Both projects show recent activity, with Quiet last updated 2 days ago and Stoat 20 hours ago.

 Both tools share common technology foundations, being built with Bash, Python.
-However, they differ in their additional technology choices: Quiet uses JavaScript, Typescript, JSX, C, Objective-C, Java, C++, Ruby, Swift, Kotlin, MATLAB, NestJS while Stoat leverages Rust.
+However, they differ in their additional technology choices: Quiet uses JavaScript, Typescript, JSX, C, Objective-C, Java, Swift, C++, Ruby, Kotlin, MATLAB, NestJS while Stoat leverages Rust.

 Both projects started around the same time, with Quiet beginning 5 years ago and Stoat 5 years ago.